opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### The app tells me that my cost centre/approving officer is not valid anymore.
 These errors show when:
-* Your agency do not use the cost centre anymore;
+* Your agency do not use the cost centre anymore,
 * Your approving officer is not in charge of this cost centre anymore, and/or
 * Your approving officer has left the agency.

 When this happens, **select another** cost centre or approving officer for your agency approval settings.

-Note: If either cost centre or approving officer are invalid, orders you check out for that agency will be **sent to you first**, even if auto-approval is on.
+Note: If either cost centre or approving officer are invalid, orders you check out for that agency will be **sent to you first**, even if auto-approval was previously turned on.

 ### Can I have different approval settings for different corporate billing accounts?
 Nope.
 Approval settings are tied to your agency, and not to the corporate billing account.